-When completing your application form you are able to use the page links at the left of the screen to navigate through the sections.
-Each page has a status symbol next to it, so that you can you see at a glance how far you have completed each page of the application:
+When completing your application you can use the page links at the left of the screen to navigate through the sections.
+Each page has a status symbol next to it showing your progress on each page of the application:

 - Green tick: You have completed all questions. - Blue tick: You have completed all mandatory questions, but not every question.
-This could be due to some questions being not-applicable. - Red cross: There are still mandatory questions which haven't been completed
+This could be due to some questions being not applicable. - Red cross: There are still mandatory questions which have not been completed.

-Please note, depending on the version of internet explorer you are using, these status symbols may not appear.
+Please note, depending on the browser you are using, these status symbols may not appear.

 The application itself contains fields to capture all the necessary information.
-Help icons alongside the questions throughout the application form provide guidance notes to assist you to complete the form.
+Help icons, alongside the questions throughout the application form, provide guidance notes to assist you in completing the form.

-As you proceed through each page of the application form use the 'continue' button to ensure you have saved your details.
+As you proceed through each page of the application form, make sure you use the 'continue' button to save your details.

-To save your text you must select 'continue' to the next page and the system will store your responses.
-You can then review this later if you log out of the system and return later.
-If you just log out or get timed out this will not automatically save your information.
+To save your text, you must select continue to go to the next page and the system will store your responses.
+You can review this later if you log out of the system and return later.
+If you just log out or get timed out, this will not automatically save your information.

-When you are satisfied with your application, click on the 'submit' button to send us your form.
-Once you have submitted, you cannot modify your application (apart from your contact details which you can amend by clicking on 'Edit Contact Details' on the left-hand menu in the Communication Centre).
+When you are satisfied with your application, click the submit button to send us your form.
+Once you have submitted, you cannot modify your application (apart from your contact details, which you can amend by clicking on edit contact details on the left-hand menu in the Communication Centre).

-Once you submit your application form we will acknowledge its receipt by sending you an email.
-You are able to revisit the application site to obtain a status update on the progress of your application at any time but more detailed information will come from the force you are applying to.
+We will acknowledge receipt of your application via email.
+You can revisit the application site to obtain a status update on the progress of your application at any time, but more detailed information will come from the force you are applying to.

-Our online application form has been designed to be convenient and easy to use.
-Please take great care with your application; it is your opportunity to tell us about yourself.
-Please read our "Do's" and "Don'ts" for completing your application:
+The online application form has been designed to be convenient and easy to use.
+Please take great care with your application; it is your opportunity to provide information about yourself and your suitability for the programme.
+Please read the following 'Do's' and 'Don'ts' when completing your application: